Basilica of Saint John the Baptist (Canton, Ohio)

-The Basilica of Saint John the Baptist is a Roman Catholic church in Canton, Ohio, United States.
-The building was designed by American architect James Renwick, Jr. (1818–1895).
+The Basilica of Saint John the Baptist is a Catholic church in Canton, Ohio, United States.

+History

+The building was designed by American architect James Renwick Jr. (1818–1895).
 Construction was completed in 1871, and the church was dedicated in 1872.

 Saint John the Baptist was elevated to a minor basilica on June 19, 2012.
-The Most Reverend George V. Murry, Bishop of the Diocese of Youngstown, was the celebrant, assisted by Very Reverend Robert Siffrin, Vicar General.
+Bishop George V. Murry of Youngstown was the celebrant, assisted by his vicar general, Fr Robert Siffrin.

-The parish of St John the Baptist is the "oldest Catholic parish in northeastern Ohio", having been established in 1823.
+The pSt John the Baptist is the "oldest Catholic parish in northeastern Ohio", having been established in 1823.

 The Basilica houses a seventy-nine rank pipe organ built by Kegg Pipe Organ Builders of Hartville, Ohio.
 The specifications can be obtained here.

-The Very Reverend Ronald M. Klingler served as Pastor/Rector for thirty years until his retirement on August 1, 2017.
-The Very Reverend John E. Sheridan, STL was appointed the second Rector of the Basilica on August 1, 2017, as well as Pastor of Saint Peter Church, Canton.
+Fr Ronald M. Klingler served as pastor/rector for thirty years until his retirement on August 1, 2017.
+Fr John E. Sheridan was appointed the second rector of the basilica on August 1, 2017.